alexmonteirocastro/my-first-ci/README.md

   - This flow uses cron and a filter
   - It should run every working day at 8AM

-I have also configured my git settings to val;idate the YAML confighuration file before every commit.
+I have also configured my git settings to val;idate the YAML confighuration file before each commit.

 ## Future plans